DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Experiments and Findings

 \subsection{Does multilingual training improve over monolingual models?}

 While our monolingual fine-tuned models achieve significant gains over prompting baselines, deploying and maintaining separate models for each language presents scalability drawbacks.
 Furthermore, multilingual LLM fine-tuning may offer performance advantages over monolingual tuning \citep{chen-etal-2024-monolingual}.
-To test whether our massively multilingual \dochplt can be used for cross-lingual transfer in training, in this section, we build and assess multilingual models.
-Particularly, we test unseen languages to determine whether DocMT training's utility extends beyond training languages.
+To test whether our multilingual \dochplt can be exploited for cross-lingual transfer in training, in this section, we build and assess multilingual models.
+Particularly, we test on both seen and unseen languages to determine whether benefits extend beyond training languages.

 \paragraph{Setup} We compare three data configurations: a monolingual FT approach and two multilingual FT settings, resulting in three models: \begin{itemize} \item Mono\textsubscript{1K}: a monolingual FT data approach that uses 1000 documents per language. \item Multi\textsubscript{1K}: a multilingual setting that uses 1000 documents combined, with 200 from each of the 5 languages, intended to match the total size for monolingual FT. \item Multi\textsubscript{5K}: another multilingual setting that uses 5000 documents in total, with 1000 from each language, intended to match the size for each language in monolingual FT. \end{itemize} All models are trained with consistent hyperparameters as in Appendix~\ref{appen:hyperparam}.
 We stick to our best-performing data configuration of chunk size 10.